 The AFL-CIO Organizing Institute (OI) runs training programs for members and beginner and lead organizers, and recruits new organizers into the labor movement through the OI Apprenticeship program.

 The AFL-CIO Sports Council was formed in 2022 at the 29th AFL-CIO Constitutional Convention to help professional athletes join together to form unions and strengthen their lives, livelihoods and working conditions.

-The AFL-CIO Center for Strategic Research and the Cornell School of Industrial and Labor Relations offer a weeklong “bootcamp” in June, conducted at Cornell University in Ithaca, New York.
+The AFL-CIO and the Cornell School of Industrial and Labor Relations offer a weeklong “bootcamp” in June, conducted at Cornell University in Ithaca, New York.
 It is geared toward training students and helping them get on unions’ hiring radar.

 The Women’s Global Leadership Program is a four-day program in New York City that brings together women union and labor movement leaders and activists from across the United States to learn about the global economy and strengthen organizing and advocacy skills.